dkozar/react-wrappy-text/README.md

 ```

 *npm install* will install all the dependencies (and their dependencies) into the *node_modules* folder.

+Then, you should run one of the builds.

 ### :rocket: Run the hot-loader build (local)